DhammaWays/EDA/White_Wine_Exploratory_Data_Analysis.md

 Determination of wine quality is quite a complex inter-play of culture, society, reputation of a region or vineyard along with its chemical components which give wine its distinctive taste and aroma.
 The whole chemical composition of a wine embodies the various stages of the wine producing process, including the grape variety, yeast strain, the containers used for fermentation and storage, and the ecological practice.
 Human sense of taste  and aroma is not so well understood.
 This means wine classification is typically left to wine experts.

-While rating of a wine (quality) by experts is ultimately a subjective matter, but one could analyze the different chemical components and their inter-play in wine to come up with best guess on wine rating.
+While rating of a wine (quality) by experts is ultimately a subjective matter, but it was an interesting exercise to analyze the different chemical components and their inter-play in wine to come up with best guess on wine rating.
 We were able to identify few patterns which can help int his regard.
 While we have been able to find a way to relate quality of white wines with alcohol and volatile acid content, there are certain outliers which indicate that there must be other factors in the play which determine white wine quality.
 These factors such as smell, taste, soil and climate conditions where grapes were grown, etc, which are not captured in this data-set, may influence the white wine quality.

+Was happy to see that initial guess of alcohol, pH and various acids influencing the quality of wine was not too far off the mark.
+Interesting to see that while pH, which is a measure of acidity, did not influence quality as much as volatile acid did, may be because beyond certain quantity acetic acid spoiled the taste and aroma of white wine.
+This kind of relationship is difficult to capture in a linear model.
+Our linear model with R^2 of 0.24 was a good start but far from a strong model.
+Several outliers are playing spoilsport in prediction with this model.
+While with our linear model it is harder to predict exact quality of white wine with high accuracy, we had better success in finding a pattern to classify wine in broader terms such as good, average and poor.
+Our visual cluster analysis gave strong clues to a good wine having higher alcohol content and moderate to low volatile acid.

-It will be interesting to see if our observations and model holds good for other kind of white wines outside the region of this data-set came from.
-There may also be other ways to build a predictive model other than our linear regression model such as polynomial regression, machine learning or SVM, etc.
+This model is not the strongest and can be improved further.
+Would have liked to see much higher R^2.
+A better pruning of outliers can help in making our model better.
+Would like to explore other models such as polynomial regression (e.g. cubic equation) along with combination of other features not considered.
+A larger data-set along with some other attributes which relate better with taste and body of white wine may help further to build a better predictive model.
+Would love to explore more ways to build a predictive model other than our linear regression model such as machine learning or SVM, etc. It will be interesting to see if our observations and model holds good for other kind of white wines outside the region this data-set came from.

-This kind of model can also be used to do quick fraud detection, crude wine classification and possibly enhance the training of students trying to become wine experts!
+Would like to explore if we can use our model for fraud detection, crude wine classification and possibly enhance the training of students trying to become wine experts!

 # References